https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_2_TFS_Docker.md

 Now you will clone the official TFS [repo](https://github.com/tensorflow/serving), which contains a dummy model named `Half Plus Two` that returns `0.5 * x + 2` for any value of `x`.

-You will do the cloning in the temporal directory of your filesystem so that your machine does not get cluttered.
+You will do the cloning in the temporary directory of your filesystem so that your machine does not get cluttered.

 Run the following three commands: